portless

 portless myapp next dev

-# -> http://myapp.localhost:1355
+# -> https://myapp.localhost

 The proxy auto-starts when you run an app.
 You can also start it explicitly with portless proxy start.
+Auto-start reuses the configuration (port, TLS, TLD) from the most recent proxy run, so a restart or reboot does not silently revert to defaults.
+Explicit env vars always take priority.

 Integration Patterns